chunyuema/ProPython/README.md

 - source code is compiled into byte code
 - byte code is then interpreted by the PVM to give the machine language
+- generally considered as a interpreted language

+## Interpreted Language:

+- executed line by line, other languages such as JS, R, PHP, Ruby are the same

+## Memory in Python:

+- handled by python memory manager
+- memory allocated by manager in form of a private heap space
+- all objects are store on the heap and not accessible to the programmer

 ## **pycache**: